 The fund is managed by Sam Stewart.
-Its total assets amounts to only $ 116.3 million and expense ratio is 0.95.
+Its total assets amount to only $ 116.3 million and its expense ratio is 0.95.
 Its TTM yield is 2.69%.

 4. Vanguard High Dividend Yield Index (VHDYX)

-Starting operations since 2006, the Vanguard high dividend yield index fund invests in common stocks of companies with high dividend yield.
-Most of its holdings are in the consumer utilities, health care and financial sectors.
+Starting operations in 2006, the Vanguard high dividend yield index fund invests in common stocks of companies with high dividend yield.
+Most of its holdings are in the consumer utilities, health care, and financial sectors.